Free S&H For Orders Over $30

 Turmeric & Metabolic Rate: Research on Energy Balance & Inflammatory Pathways

-If you haven’t already, you may want to explore the first article in this cluster:
+If you haven’t already, explore the first article in this cluster:

 What Is Metabolic Rate?

-Metabolic rate is the amount of energy the body uses to carry out essential processes—everything from breathing and digestion to movement and body temperature regulation.
-Researchers often break it into:
+Metabolic rate refers to the amount of energy the body uses to carry out essential processes—everything from breathing and digestion to movement and temperature regulation.

 • BMR (Basal Metabolic Rate) – energy used at rest